intel-analytics/BigDL-2.x/docs/docs/PythonUserGuide/examples.md

-Analytics Zoo provides plenty of examples or notebooks ready for re-use as listed blow.
+Analytics Zoo provides plenty of examples and notebooks ready for re-use as listed below.

 * [Image Classification](https://github.com/intel-analytics/analytics-zoo/tree/master/pyzoo/zoo/examples/imageclassification): This example illustrates how to classify images with a pre-trained model.
 * [Object Detection](https://github.com/intel-analytics/analytics-zoo/tree/master/pyzoo/zoo/examples/objectdetection): This example illustrates how to detect objects in images with a pre-trained model.